Citi Design System (CDS)

 Take the "Warning"and "Global" types, for instance; our team pushed to combine them, but our developers correctly pointed out edge use cases making that impossible.

-Citi's Banner Alerts rely on color and iconography to convey message urgency, which is obviously unacceptable for unsighted users.
-This made defining and explaining the component's accessibility functionality one of the most challenging parts of the project, but arguably the most important.
+Citi's Banner Alerts rely on color and iconography to convey message urgency, which is obviously unacceptable for non-visual users.
+This made defining and explaining the component's accessibility functionality one of the most challenging parts of the project.

 I had to define a unique ARIA labeling system that would allow assistive technologies to:

-Plus, since the Alerts support both dismissal buttons and CTAs, I had to design a customer focus order that allowed disabled users to select the CTA first, if needed, instead of dismissing the Alert altogether.
+Plus, since the Alerts support both dismissal buttons and CTAs, I had to design a custom focus order that allowed disabled users to select the CTA first, instead of dismissing the Alert before reading it.